bscotch/stitch/CONTRIBUTING.md

 + The pull request must be git-rebase-able on the HEAD of the `develop` branch without conflict.
 + Commit messages must follow the project conventions (below).

-It is very likely that we will ask for minor changes to the code before accepting a pull request.
+It is likely that we will ask for minor changes to the code before accepting a pull request, to ensure that the code base stays consistent.

 ## Code Layout